nandac/letterloom/docs/manual.typ

 *`enclosures`* #h(15pt) #highlight-type.dictionary

-Specifies additional documents included with the letter specified as a dictionary with the following keys:
+Lists additional documents included with the letter as a dictionary with the following keys:

 #table(
   columns: 3,
   column-gutter: 10pt,
+  row-gutter: 5pt,
   stroke: none,
   inset: 5pt,
   [`encl-list`], [#highlight-type.array], [The list of enclosures.],